anteater/anteater/README.md

 Why would I want to use this?
 -----------------------------

-Anteater has many uses.
+Anteater has many uses, and can easily be bent to cover your own specific needs.

 First, as mentioned, it can be set up to block strings and files with a potential security impact or risk.
 This could include private keys, a shell history, aws credentials etc.

-It is especially useful at ensuring that elements used in a staging / development enviroment are not merged into a production enviroment.
+It is especially useful at ensuring that elements used in a staging / development enviroment don't find there way into a production enviroment.

 Let's take a look at an example: